opensas/mdn-svelte-tutorial/readme.md

 ## 02. Starting our To-Do list app

-In this section we will first have a look at the desired functionality of our app, then we'll create our `Todos.svelte` component and put static markup and styles in place, leaving everything ready to start developing our To-Do list app features, which we'll go on to in the next article.
+Now that we have a basic understanding of how things work in Svelte, we can start building our example app: a todo list.
+In this article we will first have a look at the desired functionality of our app, then we'll create a `Todos.svelte` component and put static markup and styles in place, leaving everything ready to start developing our To-Do list app features, which we'll go on to in subsequent articles.

 You can see the complete content of this article [here](./02-starting-our-todo-app/Svelte_starting_our_todo_app.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_todo_list_beginning).